DataStance1/Dannys_Diner/README.md

 # Dannys_Diner
-8 weeks of SQL challenge: week one
+### 8 weeks of SQL challenge: week one
+My solution to Case study one of the challenge using postgres sql